mills-lab/svelter/README.md

 specify which stat model to be fitted on each parameter. if --null-model==C / Complex, negative bimodal distribution will be fitted to insertlenth; else, normal will be used

+`--null-copyneutral-length`

-`--null-copyneutral-length`, minimum length requirement for --copyneutral regions used to build null model (default: 2000)
+minimum length requirement for --copyneutral regions used to build null model (default: 2000)

+`--null-copyneutral-perc`

-`--null-copyneutral-perc`, percentage of regions from --copyneutral to utilize (default: 0.1)
+percentage of regions from --copyneutral to utilize (default: 0.1)

+`--null-random-length`

-`--null-random-length`, specify the length of random regions if --copyneutral parameter not used (default: 5000)
+specify the length of random regions if --copyneutral parameter not used (default: 5000)

+`--null-random-num`

-`--null-random-num`, specify the number of random regions if --copyneutral parameter not used (default: 10000)
+specify the number of random regions if --copyneutral parameter not used (default: 10000)

+`--num-iteration`

-`--num-iteration`, maximum number of iterations per structure will run in SV predicting step
+maximum number of iterations per structure will run in SV predicting step

+`--qc-map-tool`

-`--qc-map-tool`, the tool extracts mappability information from a bigWig file,avaliable from: http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/bigWigSummary
+the tool extracts mappability information from a bigWig file,avaliable from: http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/bigWigSummary

+`--qc-map-file`

-`--qc-map-file`, .bigWig file used to decide local genomic mappability, avaliable from: ftp://hgdownload.cse.ucsc.edu/goldenPath/currentGenomes/Homo_sapiens/encodeDCC/wgEncodeMapability/
+.bigWig file used to decide local genomic mappability, avaliable from: ftp://hgdownload.cse.ucsc.edu/goldenPath/currentGenomes/Homo_sapiens/encodeDCC/wgEncodeMapability/

+`--qc-map-cutoff`

-`--qc-map-cutoff`, the minimum mapping quality required for a breakpoint to be reported (default: 0.0)
+the minimum mapping quality required for a breakpoint to be reported (default: 0.0)

+`--qc-align`

-`--qc-align`, minimum alignment quality required for mapped reads in bam file (default: 20)
+minimum alignment quality required for mapped reads in bam file (default: 20)

+`--qc-split`

-`--qc-split`, minimum alighment of clipped parts of reads considered as a soft clip (default: 20)
+minimum alighment of clipped parts of reads considered as a soft clip (default: 20)

+`--qc-structure`

-`--qc-structure`, minimum quality score of a resolved structure to be considered as PASS and included in the output vcf file
+minimum quality score of a resolved structure to be considered as PASS and included in the output vcf file

+`--split-min-len`

-`--split-min-len`, the minumum length of clip read considered as split; (default:10% of read length)
+the minumum length of clip read considered as split; (default:10% of read length)

+`--prefix`

-`--prefix`, output prefix for vcf and svelter files (default: input.vcf, input.svelter)
+output prefix for vcf and svelter files (default: input.vcf, input.svelter)

+`--ploidy`

-`--ploidy`, limit algorithm to specific zygosity (0:heterozygous only; 1:homozygous only; 2:both; default:2)
+limit algorithm to specific zygosity (0:heterozygous only; 1:homozygous only; 2:both; default:2)

 ###Attentions: